Posts tagged #trademarks

 Here's something that sets trademarks apart: geography matters.
 A lot.
 Unlike patents, which provide uniform nationwide protection from day one, trademark rights are inherently tied to specific places.
 Your protection is only as good as your registration jurisdiction allows.

 This can create interesting scenarios.
 There could be a "Mathilde's Bakery" registered federally, another registered in California, and a third operating under common law rights in Texas – and all three might coexist legally.
-This is becoming less common as smaller businesses develop stronger nationwide footprints due to online presence, and the value & benefit of securing trademarks has become more mainstream.
+This is becoming less common as smaller businesses develop stronger nationwide footprints with online presence, and the value & benefit of securing trademarks has become more mainstream.

 Choosing Your Adventure